Showing posts sorted by relevance for query menace. Sort by date Show all posts

 Aesthetics?

-Visually, this isn't too bad with colourful palettes, funky sprites racing across the screen and smooth parallax scrolling running at a brisk pace.
-In fact, I love the level of detail that's gone into the sprite's artwork the most: Sophelie's animation is superb and never have I played a game with such a large whacky variety of different enemies.
+Visually, I like the colourful palettes, funky sprites racing across the screen, and smooth parallax scrolling running at a brisk pace.
+I love the level of detail that's gone into the sprite's artwork.
+Sophelie's animation is superb, and never have I played a game with such a wacky variety of different enemies.
+They're quite insane!!

-Sadly, the audio is disappointing with a fuzzy theme tune and near-silent gameplay.
-Well, apart from the death kill sound effect and a strange background whistle.
-Overall, it's shocking because the YM is far more capable.
+Sadly, the audio is disappointing with a fuzzy tune and near-silent gameplay.
+Well, apart from the death-killing sound effect and a strange background whistle.
+It's shocking because the YM is far more capable.

 He's big.
 He's bad.
 He's about to be brown bread!!